EMajesty/dl4-mods/readme.md

 <br>

-Disassemble the pedal, remove the old switch bodies.
+Remove the old switch bodies.
 Remove nubs in switch holes with e.g. a file, rotary tool or a 12mm / 1/2" drill bit.

 ![switches1](pictures/switches1.jpg)